What is Nova Scotia’s capital city?

 Halifax is the capital city of Nova Scotia, combining the history of a strategic port city with the youthful spirit of a modern university town.
 By day, check out eclectic shops, artisan studios, museums, and galleries.
 By night, experience the vibrant music scene, savour award-winning cuisine, and hoist a pint in a city with more pubs and clubs per capita than almost anywhere else in Canada.
 It’s fitting that Halifax’s most famous brew master was also the mayor.
 Three times.
 Alexander Keith’s original 1820 brewery continues to welcome visitors with costumed guides, stories, and, of course, good ale.

-Halifax Waterfront – Walk across the street from Keith’s Brewery to the Halifax waterfront boardwalk and follow the water’s edge alongside the world’s second-largest ice-free harbour.
+Halifax Waterfront – Walk the Halifax waterfront boardwalk and follow the water’s edge alongside the world’s second-largest ice-free harbour.
 Stretching from the Canadian Museum of Immigration at Pier 21 – the gateway into Canada for over one million immigrants – to Casino Nova Scotia, you pass unique shops, restaurants, and in the warmer months, graceful tall ships.
 Hop aboard the ferry (North America’s longest-running!) and cross the harbour to Dartmouth, filled with more locally-owned shops, galleries, cafés, restaurants, and pubs.
 And don’t forget, a visit to Halifax is not complete without trying the fabled donair, our official food.

 What is the population of Nova Scotia?
 Of Halifax?

 As of December 16, 2021, Nova Scotia’s population is projected to be 1,000,347.
 As of July 21, 2021, the population of Halifax was 459,938.

 Are there other cities in Nova Scotia besides Halifax?